 Sadly, in these times of real or assumed threats, companies are acting as courts of law, judging who are doing lawful and unlawful things.
 We believe it to be a basic principle in our society that only a court of law can judge if a certain action is lawful or not and that is not for us to decide.
 Therefore we never judge our customers and we only act on the legal requests of courts of law.

 4. Customers are presumed innocent

-Again, basic stuff but fundamental to how we treat customer data and requests by authorities.
+Again, basic stuff but fundamental to how we treat the privacy of customer data and requests by authorities.
 If we receive a complaint about abusive behaviour, spamming or whatever potentially unlawful activity against a customer, we presume the claim is false but verify.
-If subsequently it is proved correct then we take the necessary action to prevent such activity from continuing.
-Sadly many hosting providers seem to take the opposite approach requiring customers to prove their innocence.
+If subsequently it is correct then we take the necessary action to prevent such activity from continuing.
+Sadly, many hosting providers seem to take the opposite approach requiring customers to prove their innocence.
 This is a violation of fundamental legal and moral principles to us.

-5. We abide by the rule of law
+5. CloudSigma abides by the rule of law

 Society in each country deems what is acceptable and what is not.
 We follow the law that subsequently results once a judge or equivalent entity asks us to under the law.
-These laws differ country by country and we comply with that framework in respect of the will of that country’s population.
+These laws differ country by country.
+We comply with that framework in respect of the will of that country’s population.